 How Can Velocity Urgent Care Treat Strep Throat?

 If you suspect that you have strep, stop in to any of Velocity Urgent Care’s convenient locations throughout Virginia.
 Walk-in or reserve your spot and register online and skip the line.
 Once you’re in, our certified staff will provide you with quick, quality treatment that jump starts your recovery.

 We will evaluate your symptoms and perform and instant strep test in the office.
-After a few minutes, we’ll have the results and be able to confirm if you have strep throat.
+After a few minutes, we’ll have the results and be able to confirm if you have strep.
 Then, our physicians will prescribe the appropriate medications to fight your infection and the pain that comes with it.

 With friendly service and a knowledgeable healthcare team ready to serve you, there’s no faster or better option for treating your strep throat than Velocity Urgent Care.